ichbinheimdall/chat-guard/docs/10-FAQ.md

 ## Is Chat Guard free to use?

-Yes, under the Creative Commons Attribution‑NonCommercial‑ShareAlike 4.0 license with additional terms (see LICENSE).
+Yes, under the Creative Commons Attribution‑NonCommercial‑ShareAlike 4.0 license with additional terms (see repository LICENSE).
 Commercial use requires separate arrangements with HMD Developments, Inc.

 ## What permissions does the bot need?